CodeOptimization/algorithms/Search_in_Matrix.md

 # Question:
 > Given a matrix of m * n integers, each row and column is in non-decreasing order.
 To find a target key in the matrix.
-For example: Matrix as below(basiclly it's a twp dimensional array):
+For example: Matrix as below(basically it's a two dimensional array):

 |Ma|-tr|-ix|:|
 |:-:|:-:|:-:|:-:|